Lost-Outpost/lost-legacy/README.md

 - [Issues](#issues)

 # Introduction

-**--Note: Lost Legacy is currently in Alpha Testing phase.
-It is fully installable and playable, but there may be bugs--**

 Lost Legacy is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 5000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!